 Detail your investment

 How much money will you need to execute your digital marketing strategy?
 Will you need any outsourcing, such as agencies or vendors?
-Detail your investment early on so you can quickly determine which vendors you’ll need to work with and get the gears moving on paperwork and project briefs.
+Detail your investment early on so you can quickly determine which vendors you’ll need to work with and get the gears moving on paperwork and creative briefs.
 It’s important to understand what will be made in-house and what will be outsourced so you can allocate resources appropriately when it comes to planning.